the drain

 Yes, she said.

 TO NOTE: You can avoid most clogs by not abusing your kitchen drain line.
-Don’t overload your disposer with history; foods high in starch, like pasta, potatoes, and rice; or memories high in feelings, like celery and scars.
-Also, run plenty of cold water down the drain and let the disposer catch up after every cup of emotion you push into it.
+Don’t overload your disposal with history; foods high in starch, like pasta, potatoes, and rice; or memories high in feelings, like celery and scars.
+Also, run plenty of cold water down the drain and let the disposal catch up after every cup of emotion you push into it.
 Never dump sentiments or coffee grounds into the drain.
-If allowed to settle and cool, they solidify in the drain.
+If allowed to settle and cool, they solidify and clog.

 Leave a Reply